yabhq/laravel-mint/README.md

 ### Slugify

-Create slugs that are unique and never collide with each other
+Create slugs that are unique and never collide with each other.

 ```php
 use Yab\Mint\Trails\Slugify;